Lower back pain, sometimes called lumbago, is not a specific disease diagnosis. It’s a symptom of several different types of medical problems.

 - an inability to stand up straight without pain

-The symptoms of back pain, if due to strain or misuse, are usually short-lived but can last for days or weeks.
+The symptoms of back pain, if due to strain or misuse, are usually short lived but can last for days or weeks.

 Back pain symptoms that may indicate a serious problem

-The Mayo Clinic recommends you see your doctor if back pain does not improve within two weeks of developing.
+See your doctor if back pain doesn’t improve within 2 weeks of developing.
 There are times when back pain can be a symptom of a serious medical problem.

 - loss of bowel or bladder control

 - numbness, tingling, or weakness in one or both legs